 As of December 31, 2020, we had net operating loss ("NOL") carryforwards for U.S. federal and state tax purposes of approximately \$169.9 million and \$118.6 million, respectively.
-Included in these amounts are NOLs acquired through the merger with Asterias (see below).
+In addition, the Company has U.S. federal and California research and development (R&D) credit carryforwards of \$3.2 million and \$5.7 million, respectively.
+Included in these amounts are NOLs and R&D credits acquired through the merger with Asterias (see below).
 A portion of the federal and state NOL carryforwards will begin to expire, if not utilized, in varying amounts between 2027 and 2037.
 NOLs that expire unused will be unavailable to offset future income tax liabilities.
 Under federal income tax law, federal NOLs incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such NOLs in tax years beginning after December 31, 2020, is limited to 80% of taxable income.
+The federal R&D credits expire in varying amounts between 2021 and 2040, the California credits have no expiration date.
 It is uncertain if and to what extent various states that we may operate in will conform to the federal tax law.
 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "IRC"), and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its prechange NOL carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 We may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 If an ownership change occurs and our ability to use our NOL carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.
 In addition, at the state level, there may be periods during which the use of net operating loss carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
 For example, in 2020 California enacted A.B.
-85 which imposed limits on the usability of California state net operating losses and certain tax credits in tax y
+85 which imposed limits on the usability of California state net operating losses and certain tax credits in tax years beginning after 2019 and before 2023.

-As part of the merger with Asterias, we acquired various tax attribute carryforwards including federal and California NOLs of \$52.8 million and \$41.9 million, respectively, as well as California research and development credits of \$2.4 million.
-As a result of the merger, Asterias incurred an ownership change under Section 382 of the IRC, which places annual limits on the amount of these NOLs that are available to offset income.
+As part of the merger with Asterias, we acquired various tax attribute carryforwards.
+As the merger triggered an ownership change, the acquired net operating loss carryforwards and credit are subject to limitation under Section 382 of the Internal Revenue Service Code.
+Accordingly, Lineage will only be able to utilize federal and California NOLs of \$52.8 million and \$41.9 million, respectively, as well as California research and development credits of \$2.4 million.
 Because of the annual limitation, the total amount of these NOLs is not immediately available to offset future income.
 The California research and development credit of \$2.4 million has no expiration date.